Scissors modes in generalized Gross-Pitaevskii equations: Results for the standard GPE

 \section{Results for the standard GPE}

 This appendix collects the results of the GPE system.
 Scissors-mode behavior has been well-studied previously in GPE type condensates, at least in the Thomas-Fermi regime~\cite{GuryOdelin1999}, so we show our results here for the reader to compare quickly with our LHY results.
-The behavior is mostly similar except that the GPE system is smaller since the interaction is stronger.
-For instance, observe that the scissors mode frequency reaches the universal value with an accuracy of 1\% already at $N_{\mathrm{atoms}}\simeq 10^5$.
+The behavior is mostly similar except that the GPE system reaches the large-N limit faster because the corresponding interactions are stronger than those in the LHY system.
+For instance, we observe that the scissors mode frequency reaches the universal value with an accuracy of 1\% already at $N_{\mathrm{atoms}}\simeq 10^5$.